 When German SS and police began mass killings of the Jews in Dokszyce in 1942, Rachel and her family went into hiding, concealing themselves in a double wall between the back of the family home and their former business warehouse.
 They stayed in their hiding place for over a week before supplies ran out.
 One night just before the final liquidation, Dina, Rachel, and Shlomo were able to escape from the ghetto.
 After Dina and her children crossed the Berezina River, a farmer agreed to hide Shlomo, while Dina and Rachel hid at the edge of the village until nightfall.
 Dina and Rachel were helped by a Polish woman, who allowed them to stay in her house.
 While there, Dina received word that the Germans had discovered and killed Shlomo and had severely beaten the farmer who had sheltered him.
 Knowing they were no longer safe in the village, mother and daughter made their way to the ghetto in Glebokie, where they lived with family friends.
 When Dina and Rachel were both assigned to perform forced labor outside the ghetto walls, it provided another opportunity for escape.

 In 1947, Rachel and Dina immigrated to the United States with sponsorship and support from Beryl’s sister.
-Rachel married Harry Goldfarb, a Holocaust survivor and Korean War veteran, in June 1952.
-They have two children, Lynn Sharon and Barry, and two grandchildren.
+Rachel married Harvy Goldfarb, a Holocaust survivor and Korean War veteran, in June 1952.
+They have two children, Lynn and Barry.
 Rachel was a real estate agent for 30 years and now volunteers at the Museum.